To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Yes, just 100 protestors from 20 433 petitioners.

-The organisers of the Perceiving Freedom petition, John Nankin, Candice Breitz and Lizza Littlewort, know that they can’t “play the numbers game”, given the niche interest of visual art.
+The number game The organisers of the Perceiving Freedom petition, John Nankin, Candice Breitz and Lizza Littlewort, know that they can’t “play the numbers game”, given the niche interest of visual art.

 Instead, they have aimed to make their 1 000 signatories really count.
 Rather than a self-righteous mob, they have curated a who’s-who list of art experts as supporters.